Automated Trading in MetaTrader

 The contractor also can post his feedback about the finished job.

 Figure 24 Feedback from the contractors hired by Alexander Demidov.

-If you are a trader with a ready-made trading strategy, but do not know how to program in MQL5/MQL4, then the Jobs service is perfect for you.
+If you are a trader with a ready-made trading strategy, but do not know how to program in MQL5/MQL4, then the Freelance service is perfect for you.
 With this service, you will obtain a simple, controllable and safe opportunity to find the right developer who will write an Expert Advisor or an indicator for you.
 Any registered user can accept your offer and develop the desired program for you.

 Translated from Russian by MetaQuotes Software Corp.